maxhallinan/hemulen.js/README.markdown

 Type: Number

-Validate by file size.
-When validation fails, the Hemulen element will emit the `hemulen-toobig` event.
+The number of bytes to use as the file size limit.
+If a file exceeds this limit, the Hemulen element will emit the `hemulen-toobig` event.
 If the `Hemulen` class is instantiated without `options.fileMaxSize`, the instance will not validate by file size.

 ##Events